victorjudysen/Student-Attendance-Management-System/README.md

+## STUDENT ATTENDANCE MANAGEMENT SYSTEM

-# Student-Attendance-Management-System
+# Project Description
-Student Attendance Management System using html css js
+This is a Student Attendance Management System developed using HTML, CSS, and JavaScript.

+# Login Credentials
+Username = 'admin'
+Password = 'admin'